tony48/Tilt-Unlocker/README.md

 ### Installation

-Download the last version corresponding to your game version such as

-* TiltUnlocker_v0.1-1.8.1 for the 1.8.1 version
-* TiltUnlocker_v0.1-1.7.3 for the 1.7.3 version

-and *extract* the **content** of the GameData/ folder into your KSP GameData/
+Download the last version corresponding to your game version and *extract* the **content** of the GameData/ folder into your KSP GameData/

 Don't forget to install the last corresponding Kopernicus version [here](https://github.com/Kopernicus/Kopernicus/releases)